Where you can go on holiday | Check FCDO updates before you travelFind out more

 Keeping the kids entertained once the summer is over can be a real challenge, but there are plenty of attractions across the country.
 Theme parks such as Alton Towers, Chessington World of Adventures and Gulliver’s World are always popular, and you can often get a discount if you book online.

 However, some of the most memorable family days out are the ones that don’t cost a great deal.
 Why not try a traditional seaside break, for example?
 Although it might not be ice-cream and bucket and spade weather, you can still enjoy bracing walks on the beach collecting shells, enjoying fish and chips in the sea air and playing in the arcades.
-Blackpool and Brighton are just two of the UK’s quintessential seaside towns, with the former showcasing its famous illuminations until January 3, 2021 (extended due to Covid-19).
+Blackpool and Brighton are just two of the UK’s quintessential seaside towns, with the former showcasing its famous illuminations until January 3, 2022.

 Finally, if you’re looking for a family break where everyone can relax while enjoying a selection of amenities, consider staying at a holiday park.
 There is plenty to keep the kids entertained such as swimming pools, fairground rides, live shows and family activity sessions.

 Nature produces some of its best offerings in autumn, so why not sample some of the goods?
 For example, you could incorporate a visit to a vineyard into your break away.
 Denbies Estate in the Surrey Hills does a daily tour, as does Hush Heath Estate in Kent.

 If you’re a nature lover and are hoping to spot some wildlife, the UK’s largest woodland, Kielder Forest, is home to the biggest colony of red squirrels and also boasts a huge man-made lake and 44km (27.5 miles) of shoreline.
 As a designated Dark Sky Park, it’s also ideal for stargazing, so book a cottage, bring your binoculars and experience the beauty of the night sky.